collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 $ git push origin <branch-name>
 ```

 There will now be a new branch in the repo that is your origin.
+If you cloned from the fork, the new branch will be in your fork, if you cloned from the shared repo, the new branch will in the shared repo.

 The branch will not be affecting anything else.
 If you never did anything else with it, it would just exist there.

 </td></tr>